cedadev/ceda-div-hugo-hinode/content/projects/_index.md

 ---
 author: Jesse Alexander
 title: Projects
-description: Explore the different projects that CEDA works on.
+description: Explore the different projects that CEDA works on
 ---